Matt Lubicky

 Sheryl Christy Gilmore

-Position at AIO: Executive Director
+Position at AIO: Director of Admissions

-I’ve worked at AIO: 40 years… time flies when you’re having fun!
+I’ve worked at AIO: 42 years… time flies when you’re having fun!

 I’m from… Michigan